imdshk/imdshk/README.md

-👋 Hi, I’m @imdshk, a tech enthusiast, working as a Business Intellegence Developer mainly using Power BI ⏲ Likes to spend free time writing programs in python. **BUY WHY**, you ask?
+👋 Hi, I’m @imdshk, a tech enthusiast, working as a Business Intellegence Developer mainly using Power BI ⏲ Likes to spend free time writing programs in python. **BUT WHY**, you ask?
 👀 I’m interested in finding ways to utilize computational power in creative ways (& market trading)